Glen Rock State Forest Brisbane | Southern Queensland Country

 • Check weather conditions at a minimum the day before you leave home, by visiting the Bureau of Meteorology.

 • Weather conditions can change rapidly.
 Leave early; once the creek crossings are flooded you could be stuck in the park for several days.
-When flood waters do subside be aware that roads may be damage and remain impassible.
+When flood waters do subside be aware that roads may be damaged and remain impassable.

 • Please do not feed or leave food for native animals.
 Human food can harm wildlife and cause some animals to become aggressive.

 • Keep away from livestock.
-Permitted livestock graze the state forest and your behaviour can disturb them.
-Please stay away from livestock and leave gates as you find them.
+Permitted livestock graze a small section of the conservation park and your behaviour can disturb them.
+Please stay away from livestock and leave all gates as you find them.

 In an emergency